I said, “What’s this life for? What is our purpose here on this planet?”

 I remember taking a weekend course at Kripalu with Mike Dooley, a spiritual philosopher.
 A woman in the class asked a similar question.
 She said, “If we all signed up to have this human experience, why do bad things happen to good people, and why do children get abused or murdered?
 Did they sign up for that?”

 Mike said something profound.
 He said, “We may not be able to see it because we are too close to it, but there may be a bigger healing that needs to take place that we are unaware of.”

 I wonder if part of our journey here is to realize how much we can endure and still continue opening our hearts to love and forgive, regardless of the circumstances.

-It’s been a few years since my father was struck and killed by a young man driving an oil truck in Long Island.
+It’s been many years since my father was struck and killed by a young man driving an oil truck in Long Island.
 My father was 82 years old and he had lived a long, happy and productive life.
 The young children killed in that kindergarten class and aboard that fatal fight didn’t have a long life.
 They only had a brief moment here.

 Most young kids don’t have weighty regrets about things they should have done differently.
 Kids generally experience life and their feelings in the present moment and then they move on to the next thing.
 If they are sad they let you know it with their tears, if they are angry they stomp their feet and express it loudly, if they are happy we hear the sound of their laughter.